 - Yellow highlighted text – Must be read out verbatim by the trainer as this is a compliance statement, or the words are not to be changed.

 How you set this up for your trainer notes is completely up to you.
 We know it works and helps anyone who is tasked with delivering the material.

-We now have a template, a system to highlight sections and a colour code key.
+We now have our trainer/facilitation note template, a system to highlight sections (Sub Headings) and a colour code key.
 All you have to do is add the content for your induction.
 This is for you and your team to complete, and may take days/weeks depending on how long your induction is, what content needs writing, what skills and knowledge within the team to complete this, the amount of skills, products, services, knowledge a new starter is expected to know by the end of the induction and resources available to you to complete this.

-In part 7 we will look at preparing your delivery team, finalising your induction material and getting ready to run your first induction.
-We will make a little assumption here and that is that you have gone and written your induction material after reading this and the last five blogs in time for our next part.
+In part 7 we will look at preparing your delivery (Training) team, finalising your induction material and getting ready to run your first induction.
+We will make a little assumption here, and assume you have gone and written your induction material after reading this and the last five blogs in time for our final blog in this series.